Vietnam.vn - Nền tảng quảng bá Việt Nam

 Ms. Hoang Ngoc Le Na (a young woman from Hamlet 4, Dak Lua Commune) said: "The time I and others spend caring for the trees, lawns, and cleaning the roads once a week is very little, but the results make everyone happy.
 Many trees and flowerbeds along the roadside have become places for groups of friends to take souvenir photos when they come to the commune for recreation.
 At the same time, many groups of friends also choose beautiful scenic sections of the road to take pictures and 'show off' their place of residence on social media."

-In many localities with sightseeing and tourist areas, the proactive implementation of the model of Self-managed Residential Areas to protect the environment by local people also contributes to attracting tourists to come and experience.
+In many localities with tourist attractions, the proactive implementation of self-governing residential area models for environmental protection by local residents also contributes to attracting tourists to come and experience the area.

-According to Mr. Dieu Khue, Chairman of the Vietnam Fatherland Front Committee of Tho Son commune, Bu Lach grassland - consisting of 20 grasslands, in Tho Son commune is one of the beautiful landscapes that attracts tourists to visit and helps people enjoy a fresh environment.
-To preserve this "green gem", people from 18 villages in the commune have jointly committed to preserving the natural grass carpet and surrounding forests by cleaning up every week and planting trees to create a landscape on the road leading to this tourist destination.
-Each individual has a friendly and enthusiastic attitude in communicating and behaving in the community and with tourists.
-This has attracted people from all over to visit, thereby creating job opportunities for people.
+According to Mr. Dieu Khue, Chairman of the Vietnam Fatherland Front Committee of Tho Son commune, the Bu Lach grassland – comprising 20 grasslands – in Tho Son commune is one of the beautiful landscapes that attracts tourists and helps local people enjoy a clean environment.
+To preserve this "green gem," people from 18 villages in the commune have committed to maintaining the natural grassland and surrounding forest by participating in weekly clean-up campaigns and planting trees to create a beautiful landscape along the access roads to the tourist site.
+Each individual maintains a friendly and enthusiastic attitude in communication and behavior within the community and with tourists.
+This has attracted people from other places to visit, thereby creating job opportunities for the local people.

 Mr. Nguyen Thanh Yen, a member of a kite-flying club from Ho Chi Minh City, shared: “The natural scenery is beautiful and unique, the air is fresh, there are many tourists but there is almost no household waste.
 The road leading to Bu Lach grassland is paved, but importantly, the people living along both sides of the road, even in commercial areas, do not encroach on the road, and there are no piles of garbage along the road like in many other places.
 When we need to communicate, the local people are enthusiastic and helpful.”